Demystifying implementation of ePROs in oncology clinical care

 Implementation science for ePROs

-How a cancer center is innovating in their approach to proactive symptom monitoring
+How a cancer center is innovating in its approach to proactive symptom monitoring

 How Carevive technology can facilitate capturing ePROs by monitoring the symptoms patients experience and alerting providers when interventions are necessary for at-risk patients